MicrosoftDocs/win32/desktop-src/PerfCtrs/performance-counters-counterattribute-complex-type.md

 ---
-Description: 'Defines an attribute of a counter that specifies how the counter data is displayed in a consumer application.' ms.assetid: '3749501b-4f3e-42e5-b1d5-2700b6d4a48a'
+Description: Defines an attribute of a counter that specifies how the counter data is displayed in a consumer application. ms.assetid: 3749501b-4f3e-42e5-b1d5-2700b6d4a48a
-title: counterAttribute Complex Type
+title: counterAttribute Complex Type ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # counterAttribute Complex Type